No Novak yet but rest of tennis prepares for Australian Open

 Williams’ 23rd major singles title – and most recent – came at the Australian Open in 2017.

-And for the first time in 24 years, no Williams sister will be in action at Melbourne Park.
+And for the first time since 1997, no Williams sister will be in action at Melbourne Park.
 Venus Williams, 41, hasn’t played since August because of a leg injury.